How to Reimage Your Computer in Windows 7/8/10

 1. Click the Windows logo in the bottom-left corner of the screen.
 Select Settings, then Update & Security.
 Click the Recovery tab, then click Get started below “Rest this PC”.

-2. When a new Windows prompted, click Remove everything.
+2. When a new window prompts, click Remove everything.

-5. Click Reset when prompt.
+6. Click Reset when prompted.
 Your computer will begin resetting itself.

 No matter reimage your computer Windows 7/8/10 or reinstall your Windows and restore your computer to factory settings, it is recommended to backup your computer in advance in case there is data loss.